Confidaunt/quartz_NystarRetired/content/People/Sixer.md

 Cause: None
 draft: false
 ---
-Summary: A nice drow lady who likes to rain on [[Lars Beaumont]]'s parade.
+A nice drow lady who likes to rain on [[Lars Beaumont]]'s parade.
 They are both members of The Once And Future Kings.
 She claims immunity to Zone of Truth.

-Appearance: A drow woman, seems like a rogue

-First Met:

-Last Met: